 (1) Talk to Yourself

 Ok, I said you could do this anywhere and talking to yourself may be stretching it.
-But these days, you can just plug your headphones in, and everyone will think you’re talking on the phone.
+But these days, you can just put your headphones in, and everyone will think you’re talking on the phone.
 Trust me, I do this, and I’ve never been pulled over by the social etiquette police.
-Most people talk to themselves sometimes, but what I am suggesting here is a back-and-forth conversation.
-Begin by giving your vulnerable self the freedom to unleash.
+Most people talk out loud alone sometimes, but what I am suggesting here is a back-and-forth conversation.
+Begin by giving your vulnerability the freedom to unleash.
 Talk about everything that’s bothering you, without censor.
 Let the dark feelings have their say for as long as needed.
-Meanwhile, the caring self inside you listens without interruption.
+Meanwhile, the part of you that is caring and compassionate listens without interruption.
 Often called the higher self, this is the voice that comes out naturally around the ones you most easily love, like your best friend or pet.
 When you’ve finished your vulnerable sharing, let that loving self speak whatever comes to your heart.
-If you’re stuck, you can use the tried and true therapy tool of simple reflection.
+If you’re stuck, you can use the tried and true tool of simple reflection.
 “I hear how hurt you are.
-I know this is such a hard time for you.”
+I know this is such a hard time for you.
+I’m here, I’m listening.”
 Keep encouraging, accepting, and reassuring until something starts to shift inside.
-It sounds super silly, and I promise you, it works!
+It sounds super obvious and silly–and I promise you, it works!
 It’s like having a friend that’s always available.
-You may need to sneak off to the bathroom to have a “phone conversation” sometimes, but you can visit your own source of love and comfort any time.
+You can visit your own source of love and comfort any time.

 (3) Play the Game of “Good Enough”